 This commitment is set out in the guidelines for Course participants which can be found here.

 16) Ethical conduct – High standards of ethical conduct are expected from all Participants, Teachers, Staff and other supporters of our Courses.
-You are asked at all times to observe the following guidelines:
+You are asked at all times during courses to observe the following guidelines:

 - Support the practice atmosphere as outlined by teachers and the venues.